phoenix-rtos/phoenix-rtos-doc/kernel/vm/objects.md

 The main difference between the monolithic kernel approach and Phoenix-RTOS is that memory segments correspond to objects identified by oids (port and in-server ID) handled by external servers, so operating system kernel is free of file abstraction.
-This allows to maintain the small size of kernel and emulate many file sharing and inheritance strategies on the user level (POSIX, Windows etc.) or event to create the final operating system lacked of filesystem abstraction.
+This allows to maintain the small size of kernel and emulate many file sharing and inheritance strategies on the user level (POSIX, Windows etc.) or event to create the final operating system lacking of filesystem abstraction.

 ## Memory objects in Mach/BSD operating systems